ory/docs/docs/docs/ecosystem/styleguide/styleguide.md

 Ory adds all troubleshooting information to the documentation, no matter how unlikely a user is to encounter a situation.

-Ory Support maintains their own troubleshooting content in the Ory documentation.
->TODO

 ### The documentation includes all media types